vegaprotocol/documentation/versioned_docs/version-v0.77/tutorials/proposals/referral-program-proposal.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The on-chain referral program allows users to refer new traders.
 Referrers can get a cut of their referees' trading fees, and referees get a discount on their fees.
-In addition, a referrer with VEGA tokens associated can multiply their rewards.
+In addition, a referrer with governance tokens associated can multiply their rewards.

 The referral program needs to be enabled by governance.
 Once it's enabled, both the requirements and the benefits can also be replaced with a new program.